Question from a subscriber about ear pain from sleeping on her side.

 I am providing a link to an excellent picture of the Nervus Intermedius.
-I could not locate an image to purchase rights to use for todays post so I found a photo online- here is a link to an excellent illustration.
+I could not locate an image to purchase rights to use for today’s post, so I found a photo online- here is a link to where I found this illustration.

 4. Cranial Nerves